AKholman/stock-price-prediction-pytorch-lstm-streamlit-render/README.md

 LSTM model with Pytorch shows the best performance.
 Therefore, below we describe some details of this model traning and testing.

 1. Using Min–Max scaling we scaled (normalized) the features (X) and the target (y).
-The scalers are fit only on the training data, then applied to validation and test — which prevents information leakage.
+The scalers are fit only on the training data, then applied to validation and test.

 2. Sequence creation - 'def create_sequences(X, y, time_steps=60)' :
 Goal of this step - Transform each continuous 1D timeline of features into overlapping time windows (sequences).